|1. General provisions|

 7.10.4.
 Legal person and its passive legal capacity shall be identified and verified on the basis of the following documents:

-i: in case of legal persons registered in Cyprus and branches of foreign companies registered in Cyprus, the identification shall be conducted on the basis of an extract of a registry card of commercial register;
+i: in case of legal persons registered in the Republic of Lithuania and branches of foreign companies registered in the Republic of Lithuania, the identification shall be conducted on the basis of an extract of a registry card of commercial register;

 ii: foreign legal persons shall be identified on the basis of an extract of the relevant register or a transcript of the registration certificate or an equal document, which has been issued by competent authority or body not earlier that six months before submission thereof.